tonyfischetti/starlight/README.md

 to use the `sample.rtk` file in this repository as a starting point.

 To start the Starlight "server", run the `start-starlight.sh` shell script in this repository.
-Alternatively, you can just run `racket -e '(enter! "starlight.rkt")' &` in the shell.
+(Make sure the Racket bin directory is in your PATH environment variable.)Alternatively, you can just run `racket -e '(enter! "starlight.rkt")' &` in the shell.
 You may want to run this command at startup so you don't have to remember to start the server everytime you restart your computer.